Skip to main content

 3.2.1 Create Lobby

-A team member of the home team must add a member of the opposing team to their Nintendo Switch Friend List in order to send a Room invite.
+A team member of the home team must add a member of the opposing team to their Nintendo Switch Friend List in order to send a Room Invite.

 Important: Do not skip this step, as adding players after lobby creation will cause a connection error for everyone already in the lobby and cause the lobby to close.